| |

 and "output.s_log" files store the system information of client

+and server, respectively.
 The TCP RTT (latency) test is

 just a TCP version of "ping".
 RTT is too short to be measured in